nicholasferguson/Display.Quaternion.Rotation/README.md

 Quaternion 1: [a0,a1,a3,a4] <br>
 Quaternion 2: [b0,b1,b2,b3] <br>

-Multiplication result: <br>
+**Result of multiplying Quaternion 1 by Quaternion 2:** <br>
 a0b0 + a0b1 + a0b2+ a0b3 + <br>
 a1b0 + a1b1 + a1b2+ a1b3 + <br>
 a2b0 + a2b1 + a2b2+ a2b3 + <br>
 a3b0 + a3b1 + a3b2+ a3b3  <br>

-With a 'complex number interface' we could then reduce these multiplication results to a [X Y Z] or pure quaternion.
+With a 'complex number interface' we could then reduce these multiplication results to a [X Y Z] or 'pure quaternion'.